elemusic/elemusic.github.io/about.md

 [Let's talk: matt@soundsbyele.com](mailto:matt@soundsbyele.com)

-Cover photo was taken by the talented [illustrator and photographer Ivan Peroni](http://www.ivanperoni.com).
+Cover photo for the Far Away EP was taken by the talented [illustrator and photographer Ivan Peroni](http://www.ivanperoni.com).

+Cover photo for the Longing single was taken by the talented [photographer Michał Marciniak](http://www.michalmarciniak.pl).